panda3d/panda3d-docs/programming/render-attributes/clip-planes.rst

 the resulting node path.

-Finally, we can use :meth:`~.NodePath.setClipPlane()` in order to apply it to any node to which the clipping should take effect:
+Finally, we can use :meth:`~.NodePath.setClipPlane()` in order to apply it to any node on which the clipping should take effect:

 .. only:: python